1983–84 NFL playoffs: NFC: Washington Redskins 24, San Francisco 49ers 21

 The 49ers got the ball back one last time, but Montana attempting a Hail Mary pass was intercepted by Vernon Dean on the final play of the game, sealing Washington's victory.

 Brown finished the game with five receptions for 137 yards and a touchdown, while Riggins rushed for 123 yards and two touchdowns.
-In addition, his 36-yard completion to Brown was the only completion he would ever throw during his 14-season career.
+In addition, his 36-yard completion to Brown was the only completion he threw during his 14-season career.
 This was the only postseason meeting between Hall of Fame coaches Bill Walsh and Joe Gibbs, whose teams would combine for six Super Bowl appearances and five Super Bowl wins during the 1980s.

 The game was featured as part of the NFL's Greatest Games, known as The Forgotten Classic.

 This was the second postseason meeting between the 49ers and Redskins.
 San Francisco won the only previous meeting.